modernweb-dev/web/docs/blog/introducing-modern-web/index.md

 });
 ```

-If you want to know more, like for example how to test CSS media queries see the [responsive](../../learn/test-runner/responsive/) learn section.
-See the [commands documentation](../../docs/test-runner/commands/) to learn more about additional features like emulating media, setting the user agent or writing your own commands.
+If you want to know more, like for example how to test CSS media queries see the [Responsive Guide](../../learn/test-runner/responsive.md).
+See the [commands documentation](../../docs/test-runner/commands.md) to learn more about additional features like emulating media, setting the user agent or writing your own commands.

 ## Taking code coverage into account